Food was my first addiction. 1

-What do you do if you know moderation doesn’t work for you but abstinence feels out of reach?
+What do you do if you know moderation doesn’t work for you, but abstinence feels out of reach?

 What if you’re a postpartum train wreck?
 What if you’re grieving the death of a loved one?
 What if you don’t think you’re worth the effort it takes to undo an old pattern?
 What if your doctor insists that abstinence isn’t the best idea?
 What if your mental health professional thinks abstaining might have negative consequences?
-What if the food coach you just signed on with thinks “Everyone can learn to eat everything in moderation!”
+What if the food coach you just signed on with thinks, “Everyone can learn to eat everything in moderation!”
 What if, for whatever reason, your own inner compass says abstinence isn’t the best choice for you right now?

-If you can’t, won’t, or are being advised not to abstain from whatever foods or ways of eating make you feel out of control, here’s a suggestion:
+If you can’t, won’t, or are being advised not to abstain from whatever foods or ways of eating that make you feel out of control, here’s a suggestion: